Fynbos Retreat in the rain

 3. larger leaved, taller shrubs, typically the Proteaceae family.

-A view of tall fynbos not burned for years, will send a compelling invitation for a walk once you’re hooked.
+A view of tall fynbos not burned for years sends a compelling invitation for a walk once you’re hooked.
 Recently burned fynbos presents a totally different species mix on the same land, equally attractive.
-There is a time share system between the big and the small in the fynbos regulated by fire.
-The plants manage their time share intervals of unequal duration themselves, via patience and cyclic, ebullient renaissance.
-Humans are only required to keep their pyromaniacal tendencies minimal.
+There is a time-share system between the big and the small in the fynbos regulated by fire.
+The plants manage their sharing intervals of unequal duration themselves, via cycles of ebullient renaissance.
+Humans are only required to keep pyromaniacal tendencies to a minimum.

-Some visitors that melt in rain may be daunted by the conditions depicted here.
-Rain commonly interferes with winter walks.
-This photo, taken in February, i.e. summer, proves the old adage on Cape climate: four seasons in a day (Paterson-Jones and Manning, 2007).
+Visitors that melt in rain will be daunted by the conditions depicted here.
+Rain commonly interferes with winter walks here.
+The photo, taken in February, i.e. summer, proves the old adage on Cape weather: four seasons in a day (Paterson-Jones and Manning, 2007).